Applied behavior analysis: Conflicts of interest in research

 One study revealed extensive undisclosed conflicts of interest (COI) in published ABA studies.
 84% of studies published in top behavioral journals over a period of one year had at least one author with a COI involving their employment, either as an ABA clinical provider or a training consultant to ABA clinical providers.
 However, only 2% of these studies disclosed the COI.

+A five-year follow-up by the same research team, published in 2026, found that disclosure practices had worsened.
+The update reported that 93% of studies had at least one author with a clinical or consultancy COI, 78% of authors held such conflicts, only 8% of studies disclosed any conflicts, and 93% of statements claiming no conflicts of interest were false.

 Quality of evidence

 Low-quality evidence is likewise a concern in some research reporting on the potential harms of ABA on autistic children.

-Another concern is that ABA research only measures cognition or behavior as a means of success, which has led to a lack of qualitative research about autistic experiences of ABA, a lack of research examining the internal effects (e.g. mental health, well being, emotions) of ABA and a lack of research for autistic children who are non-speaking or have co-occurring intellectual disabilities.
+Another concern is that ABA research only measures cognition or behavior as a means of success, which has led to a lack of qualitative research about autistic experiences of ABA, a lack of research examining the internal effects (e.g. mental health, well-being, emotions) of ABA and a lack of research for autistic children who are non-speaking or have co-occurring intellectual disabilities.
 Research is also lacking about whether ABA is effective long-term and very little longitudinal outcomes have been studied.